 So, yes, beach lovers; There is joy to be found at the beach.
 In fact, I must admit that many of my joyful moments in the last year were found on the sand.

-As I reflected on these beach moments, however, I came to the conclusion that it was the presence of my friends who brought me joy.
-Beyond joyful moments, these same friends brought me strength, inspiration and hope when I needed it most.
+As I reflected on these beach moments, however, I concluded that it was the presence of my friends who brought me joy.
+Beyond joyful moments, these same friends brought me strength, inspiration, and hope when I needed it most.